GoogleCloudPlatform/dataproc-templates/notebooks/oracle2spanner/README.md

 * `REGION` : GCP region
 * `GCS_STAGING_LOCATION` : GCS staging location to be used for this notebook to store artifacts
 * `SUBNET` : VPC subnet
 * `JARS` : list of jars.
-For this notebook oracle connector jar is required in addition with the dataproc template jars
+For this notebook Oracle connector jar is required in addition with the dataproc template jars
 * `MAX_PARALLELISM` : Parameter for number of jobs to run in parallel default value is 5

 #### Oracle to Cloud Spanner Parameters